AbdulMoiz34/AbdulMoiz34/README.md

 </h3>

 <p align="center">
-  I am a Full Stack Developer with over 1.5 years of experience designing, developing, and deploying scalable web applications[cite: 1].
-With deep expertise across the MERN stack and Next.js, I specialize in writing clean, optimized code and translating complex requirements into production-ready software[cite: 1].
-Currently, I am pursuing my Bachelor of Computer Science while actively partnering with clients globally to build high-performance web solutions[cite: 1].
+ Hi, I'm a Full Stack Developer with 1.5+ years of experience in building modern web applications.
+I've developed 20+ projects using the MERN Stack and other web technologies.
+I love turning ideas into real products, solving challenges, and creating applications that are simple, fast, and useful.
+My goal is to build solutions that not only work well but also help businesses and users achieve their goals.
 </p>

 <p align="center">